rvullriede/kata9/README.md

 All input parameters are validated.
 I do remember you've said "production code" with the example of "No NullPointerException."
-In my opinion a NullPointerException in itself is not bad at all, only if it happens accidentally... ;-) I make regular use of them for simple param validation (by using Objects.requireNonNull()) so it will them encounter in my code but on purpose!
+In my opinion a NullPointerException in itself is not bad at all, only if it happens accidentally... ;-) I make regular use of them for simple param validation (by using Objects.requireNonNull()) so it will them encounter in my code but always on purpose!

 ## Tests